 Manifesto is obviously a talk-heavy movie, and the bleeding together of so many different philosophies threatens to erode the potency of the words all these smart people wrote.
 The film itself doesn’t really have its own statement, rather content to revel in the passion of the manifestos themselves – which, again, perhaps works better in installation form.
 Apparently, cut from the film are the moments in each scenario, synced to the same time stamp, in which Blanchett addresses the audience directly in a monotone voice, with all 12 disparate manifestos suddenly forming a harmony.
 That’s the kind of goosebumps moment the feature-length adaptation can’t capture.

-Manifesto screened at True/False 2017 and will be released this summer.
+Manifesto screened at True/False 2017 and will be released on May 10.